Filters Filters — How Long Do Pool Filter Balls Last? Complete Lifespan Guide

 When to Consider Early Replacement

-Sometimes filter balls may need replacement before the typical 6-12 month timeframe.
-If you've experienced a severe algae bloom requiring SLAM (Shock Level And Maintain) treatment, the prolonged exposure to high chlorine levels may damage the filter media.
+Sometimes filter balls wear out sooner than they otherwise would.
+If you've experienced a severe algae bloom requiring SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) treatment, the prolonged exposure to high chlorine levels may damage the filter media.
 Similarly, if your pool has experienced contamination from oils, metals, or other unusual contaminants, early replacement may be necessary to maintain optimal filtration.

 Safety note: Always turn off your pool pump before removing or installing filter balls, and ensure the system is properly sealed when restarting to prevent damage to your equipment.